The UI/UX design world has gradually come to be dominated by guidelines and aesthetics belonging to companies like Apple or Google.

 Everything is a copy, of a copy, of a copy

 Naturally, a lot of graphical and aesthetic principles ended up dictated by languages such as Google’s Material Design or Apple’s Human Interface Guidelines.

-Consequence: one way or another, everything is slowly starting to get homogenised.
+Consequence: one way or another, everything is slowly starting to get homogenized.

-Maybe there would be better patterns to follow but, as any language that is very well established, introducing new patterns is extremely messy.
+Maybe there would be better patterns to follow but, like any language that is very well established, introducing new patterns is extremely messy.
 Turns out old habits do indeed die hard.

 On a visual level, the scenario is way less positive.

 The mainstream current of graphic work is becoming repetitively bland and a copy of everyone else's.
 Most designs are using the same typefaces, the same sets of colors, the same visual effects.